 Research and Dissertation Requirements.
 Each candidate must register for a combined total of 24 semester hours of credit for 792 Research and 799 Dissertation.
-No more than 24 hours of 799 Dissertation may be included on the 84-hour program of study.
+No more than 24 hours of 799 Dissertation may be included on the 84hour program of study.
 Courses or semester hours taken beyond the listed requirements should not be included on the program of study.
 The final copy of the dissertation must be reviewed by the supervisory committee and the Graduate College at least three weeks before the degree conferral date.
 Copies of the Format Manual are available in the Graduate College and on the Web at www.asu.edu/graduate/formatmanual.

-Final Examinations.
+Final Examination.
 The final oral examination in defense of the dissertation is mandatory and must be held on the main campus.
 The oral defense is scheduled by the supervisory committee with the approval of the dean of the Graduate College.

 Graduation.
 The student is eligible for graduation when the Graduate College scholarship requirements have been met, the final oral examination has been passed, and the dissertation has been approved by the supervisory committee and accepted by the head of the academic unit and the dean of the Graduate College.
+Dissertations must be submitted to the ASU bookstore for binding.
+See "Application for Graduation," page 91.